 The first year of the colony’s life is delicate.
 They have a lot working against them.
 If they started out as a package, they literally have to start over.

-An overzealous beekeeper can jeopardize the whole operation by wiping out all their stores, leaving them with nothing to get them through the frosty season.
+An overzealous beekeeper can jeopardize the whole operation by harvesting too much honey and leaving not enough for the bees.
+Beginner beekeepers often wipe out all the honey stores, leaving the bees with nothing to get them through the frosty season.

 In tropical areas such as Hawaii, the beekeepers can get away with fewer stores because the weather allows the bees to forage almost all year round.

-Please consult your local beekeeper’s association to learn the best practice when it comes to honey requirements for the winter to ensure you don’t starve your bees by indulging your sweet tooth.
+Please consult other local beekeepers on how much honey to harvest and learn the best practice when it comes to honey requirements for the winter.
+This would ensure you don’t starve your bees by indulging your sweet tooth.

 11. Hive Placement

-Unless you’re Spiderman, you want both feet planted firmly on the ground whenever you’re carrying out activities in the hive.
+Unless you’re Spiderman, you want both feet planted firmly on the ground whenever you’re carrying out any bee activity in the hive.

 Bee accessories can be bulky.
 Accessibility is paramount because hauling hive bodies and full supers of honey is harrowing even on an even surface.
 The risk for bodily harm and hive destruction increases when the apiary is difficult to access.